haberc/devbox/CONTRIBUTING.md

 Also, reporting any issues, bugs or requests for improvements as well as better documentation are valuable contributions.

+**All contributions and communications are subject to the [Code of Conduct](#contributor-code-of-conduct).**

+## Issues and Pull Requests

+Use [this project's Github issues](https://github.com/lnwdr/devbox/issues) for bug reports, questions or suggestions.

+For changes/additions to code or documetnation, create a pull request.

 ## Provisioners

 When adding a provisioner to the devbox, please mimic the style of the existing ones.